 It's also worth noting that taking the pledge does NOT mean that a company isn't still doing business with Monsanto.
 Monsanto currently owns about 40% of the home vegetable seed market, since acquiring Seminis.
 This means that many popular heirlooms, such as 'Early Girl' tomatoes, are owned by Monsanto.
 This is worth mentioning because many assume that companies who take this pledge are not in any way involved with Monsanto—in most cases, such as those companies that only sell heirloom varieties, this is definitely true.
 Also, if you are buying organic seed, you are automatically assured that you're not buying GMOs.

 What It Means for Gardeners

 Really, the Safe Seed Pledge is more a statement about what a company stands for more than anything else.
 If a company has taken it, they're publicly taking a stand against GMOs and saying that they believe they have no place in our gardens.
-It is a respectable stance, and I (for one) am more likely to support a company that takes a public stance like that.
-I appreciate companies that address consumers' growing concerns over the safety and possible environmental impact of GMOs.
+It is a respectable stance, and we would be more likely to support a company that takes a public stance like that.
+We appreciate companies that address consumers' growing concerns over the safety and possible environmental impact of GMOs.

 If someday, GMO seeds become available to home gardeners, it will be even more helpful to know which companies carry them, and which do not.